anarchydude/nercclock/README.md

 ## Equipment Pre-reqs ##

-- Arduino Mega, or similar.
+- Arduino Mega 2560, or similar.
 Needs the larger pin bank to accomodate the DMX Shield, and also performs better with the clock.
+- LED Strip Lights to make your own Adafruit NeoPixel clock: https://learn.adafruit.com/adafruit-neopixel-uberguide
+  - Do note, you will need heavy gauge (we used 14ga) wiring for clock line.
+Will pull 5A at 5VDC.
+Needs to be a shorter run as well to keep the power full.
 - USB Serial Receiver for machine used to pull timer, and other outputs from the arduino.
   - Something like this: https://diydrones.com/profiles/blogs/announcing-the-3dr-radio-telemetry-system
 - Python, and pyserial package on whichever OS you are running the clock script from.
-- Heavy gauge (we used 14ga) DMX cable for clock DMX line.
-Will pull 5A at 5VDC.
-Needs to be a shorter run.
 - Conceptinetics library for Arduino: https://sourceforge.net/projects/dmxlibraryforar/
+  - Other native arduino libs that are needed:
+    - JC_Button
+    - Adafruit NeoPixel
 - Serial MP3 Player Card.
 Ours has a YX5300 chipset.
   - Something like this: https://www.amazon.com/HiLetgo-YX5300-Control-Serial-Arduino/dp/B0725RHR4D
 - DMX Shield for Arduino.
 Ours uses a CTC-DRA-10-R2.
   - Docs found here: https://www.halloweenfreak.de/arduino/pdfs/DMX_Shield_Arduino_CTC-DRA-10-R2.pdf
+- DMX Lights!
+Any type will do, it will all depend on what you want to accomplish with them.
+For our use cases, 3-9 channels were enough.
+We just needed to program RGB(AW), and have a healthy strobe effect.

 ### MicroSD Card Requirements ###